tasosalvas/spdiu/README.md

 **Why no UI?** Because obviously **IU** is the opposite of UI, duh.

 **Windows when?** Uh, send patches?
 Python/Invoke shouldn't be hard to get to work and document.
-The basic linux commands used in tasks would need to be handled somehow, and I'm not sure I'd want it if it's not pretty.
+There's also a chance the way windows file access works will make the tool clunkier to use.
+I'll be happy to add instructions, if you figure them out.
 I certainly won't have a machine to test it.

 # Changelog